ibm-granite/granite-4.0-language-models/README.md

 print(output[0])
 ```

-You can find examples about other capabilities of Granite 4.0 models in our [prompt engineering guide]() and [Granite Docs](https://www.ibm.com/granite/docs/).
+You can find examples about other capabilities of Granite 4.0 models in our [prompt engineering guide](/Granite%204.0%20Prompt%20engineering%20guide%20v2.md)).

 ## How to Download our Models?
 The model of choice (`ibm-granite/granite-4.0-h-small` in this example) can be cloned using: